 Practice Guidelines: Another project of the Consortium was to develop a set of practice guidelines for organizations that want to excel in this area.
 To view the guidelines for best practice click here.
 These guidelines are based on an exhaustive review of the research on training and development in organizations, behavior change, and social and emotional learning.
 A technical report describing the research studies on which the guidelines are based also can be accessed through this web page.
 Click here to view the technical report.

 Research Partnerships: Another goal of the Consortium is to stimulate intellectual inquiry and research partnerships focusing on the measurement and promotion of emotional intelligence in organizations.
-During the last few years we have expanded the Consortium to include corporate and organizational members as well as individual researchers.
+During the last few years we have expanded CREIO to include corporate and organizational members as well as individual researchers.
 Together, they have formed partnerships and charted new territory in the application of emotional intelligence to organizations.
-Click here for additional information on joining the Consortium.
-Listed below is a sample of the types of research that has been conducted by Consortium members with either current or former organizational members of the Consortium.
+Click here for additional information on joining CREIO.
+Listed below is a sample of the types of research that has been conducted by CREIO members with either current or former organizational members of the Consortium.

-1. The Defense Finance Accounting Service (U.S. Federal Government) -- Several members of the EI Consortium (Lyle Spencer, Richard Boyatzis, and Cary Cherniss) helped them to design a management training program based on the EI Consortium’s guidelines for best practice (See, Cherniss, Goleman, Emmerling, Cowan, & Adler, 1998)
+1. The Defense Finance Accounting Service (U.S. Federal Government) -- Several members of CREIO (Lyle Spencer, Richard Boyatzis, and Cary Cherniss) helped them to design a management training program based on CREIO’s guidelines for best practice (See, Cherniss, Goleman, Emmerling, Cowan, & Adler, 1998)

-2. Johnson & Johnson Standards of Leadership Study -- Dottie Brienza and Kathy Cavallo, with help from Cary Cherniss and other members of EI Consortium, did a study of the company's 360 leadership survey.
+2. Johnson & Johnson Standards of Leadership Study -- Dottie Brienza and Kathy Cavallo, with help from Cary Cherniss and other members of CREIO, did a study of the company's 360 leadership survey.
 The goal was to determine how much of EI was covered in their current competency model and how well the EI competencies predicted performance.
-Kathy Cavallo and Steve Wolff from Hay Group are now completing a 5-year follow-up.
+Kathy Cavallo and Steve Wolff from Hay Group have now completed a 5-year follow-up.
 See link below for additional information.

-3. American Express Financial Advisors: EI Consortium helped evaluate the Emotional Competence Training for Financial Advisors and publicize guidelines for implementing EI-based programs in corporations.
+3. American Express Financial Advisors: CREIO helped evaluate the Emotional Competence Training for Financial Advisors and publicize guidelines for implementing EI-based programs in corporations.

-4. Ameriprise Financial Advisors: Robert Emmerling and Lyle Spencer in collaboration with the Lennick Aberman Group conducted an EI-based competency study to determine the specific EI competencies associated with client portfolio performance.
+4. Ameriprise Financial Advisors: Robert Emmerling and Lyle Spencer, in collaboration with Think2Perform, conducted an EI-based competency study to determine the specific EI competencies associated with client portfolio performance.

-5. Johnson & Johnson Team Study -- Vanessa Druskat and Steve Wolff worked with senior leadership (of Johnson & Johnson) to design and conduct a study on the factors that contributed to outstanding team performance throughout the company.
+5. Johnson & Johnson Team Study -- Vanessa Druskat and Steve Wolff worked with senior leadership to design and conduct a study on the factors that contributed to outstanding team performance throughout the company.